Schumer Moves on Senate Stopgap Funding Bill as Shutdown Looms

 Senate minority leader Mitch McConnell (R-Ky.) declined to weigh in on how long to extend funding.
 He said Schumer and Johnson will ultimately have to work out a final agreement that can pass both chambers.

-“One thing you cannot have is a government shutdown,“ he said on Sept.
-17 at the weekly news conference. ”It would be politically beyond stupid for us to do that right before the election because, certainly, we’d get the blame.”
+“One thing you cannot have is a government shutdown,“ McConnell said on Sept.
+17 at a weekly press conference. ”It would be politically beyond stupid for us to do that right before the election because, certainly, we’d get the blame.”

 There is bipartisan agreement that a shutdown before the election should be avoided.